Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

-Recently, various LLM-based methods~\cite{agentless, yang2024sweagent, xie2025swefixer, zhang2024autocoderover, moatless-tools, ruan2024specrover, flexfl, kang2023large} have been proposed to address SE tasks, primarily including pipeline-based methods and agent-based methods.
-For \textit{pipeline-based methods}, researchers typically decompose the task into stages, such as localization, repair, and validation based on prior knowledge, and require the LLM to execute each stage in a fixed workflow.
-Examples include Agentless~\cite{agentless}, RepoGraph~\cite{repograph}, and PatchPilot~\cite{li2025patchpilot}.
-For \textit{agent-based methods}, researchers equip agents with a variety of tools (e.g., bash, edit, language server) to enable access to and modification of the codebase.
-These approaches rely on the LLM’s autonomous decision-making and tool invocation to generate patches.
-Examples include agents for bug repair and issue solving, e.g., SWE-Agent~\cite{yang2024sweagent}, RepairAgent~\cite{icse2025-RepairAgent}, OpenHands~\cite{wang2025openhands}, and TRAE~\cite{trae2025}, and for other software engineering tasks, e.g., ExecutionAgent~\cite{issta2025_ExecutionAgent}.
-Although these methods are originally designed with a traditional coding scenario in mind, their underlying mechanisms are also applicable to no-code development scenarios, which allows them to be adapted to \nc.
-However, since feature addition tasks in \nc require a more comprehensive understanding of the codebase and stronger cross-file editing capabilities, \nc presents new and unique challenges for applying prior methods to \nc.
+Recently, agentic methods~\cite{jiang2025agentic, jiang2025issue, wang2026icore, nashid2025issue2test} have been proposed for automating SE tasks, mainly including pipeline-based and agent-based methods.
+Pipeline-based methods typically decompose tasks into stages (e.g., localization, repair, and validation) based on prior knowledge and require an underlying model to follow a fixed workflow.
+Examples include Agentless~\cite{agentless}, and PatchPilot~\cite{li2025patchpilot}.
+Agent-based methods equip agents with various tools (e.g., bash and language servers) to access and modify the codebase, and rely on model-driven decision-making and tool invocation.
+Examples include OpenHands~\cite{wang2025openhands}, RepairAgent~\cite{icse2025-RepairAgent}, and ExecutionAgent~\cite{issta2025_ExecutionAgent}.
+While these methods have achieved significant advances, they are typically evaluated in a maintainer-facing way, where the inputs include implementation-level details and assume programming expertise.
+In contrast, feature addition tasks in \nc are specified with public-facing documentation changes.
+This mismatch introduces new and unique challenges for applying prior methods to \nc.